 - In King of Dragon Pass, certain crisis situations allow the clan to propitiate "appropriate" enemy gods not part of the Orlanthi pantheon.
-Specifically, two members of the Unholy Trio: Malia, goddess of Disease, and Daga, god of Drought.
+Specifically, Malia, goddess of Disease and a member of the Unholy Trio, and Daga, god of Drought.
 It has a chance of working, but it's generally a bad idea.

 - In Civilization: Beyond Earth, a technology research quote from the spiritual Kavitha Thakur is a devotional prayer that beseeches Seraphim, Cherubim, Devas, Yakshas, and Fravashi in service to the Lord Creator, implicitly blending this trope with Interfaith Smoothie.

-- Futurama: The page quote comes from the start of the episode "The Farnsworth Parabox", when one of Professor Farnsworth's experiments goes horribly wrong and, in agony, he starts begging various deities to help him.
-Calling upon Satan apparently does the trick since he survives the ordeal.
+- Futurama: At the start of "The Farnsworth Parabox", one of Professor Farnsworth's experiments goes horribly wrong and, in agony, he starts begging various deities to help him.
+Calling in a favor from Satan seems to do the trick, since he survives the ordeal.

 - The Simpsons: